 RESTAURANTS & CAFES

-THE BEST ITALIAN WOODFIRED PIZZA
+A story of THE BEST ITALIAN WOODFIRED PIZZA

 Your mouth is watering in anticipation of toasty woodfired pizza topped with San Marzano tomato, delicately sliced prosciutto, hard-torn gobs of buffalo mozzarella and fragrant fresh basil.
 But as you walk down Myrtleford’s main street toward Bastoni Pizzeria, your pizza dreams are suddenly interrupted by... what’s that?
 The air becomes thick with the spiced aroma of the Middle East.
 The others have already found it, captivated by the allure of Café Fez and its Moroccan Bazaar.